 The Google effect and digital amnesia are two related psychological phenomena, which have to do with our tendency to forget information that is available online or stored digitally.
 For example, the Google effect and digital amnesia could cause someone to forget a certain piece of information, if they know they can find it later by searching the internet or their computer.

 Because people are storing more and more of their information in digital formats, these phenomena are playing an increasingly large role in human cognition, so it’s important to understand them.
 As such, in the following article you will learn more about the Google effect and digital amnesia, understand why we experience them, and see how understanding them can benefit you in practice.

 The Google effect

-The Google effect is a psychological phenomenon which represents people’s tendency to forget information that they can find online, particularly by using search engines such as Google.
+The Google effect is a psychological phenomenon that represents people’s tendency to forget information that they can find online, particularly by using search engines such as Google.
 For example, the Google effect can cause someone to forget a certain keyboard shortcut that they use frequently, if they know that they can easily find it online with a quick search.

-Digital amnesia is a psychological phenomenon which represents people’s tendency to forget information that is stored in a digitally-accessible manner, such as on their computer or smartphone.
+Digital amnesia is a psychological phenomenon that represents people’s tendency to forget information that is stored in a digitally-accessible manner, such as on their computer or smartphone.
 For example, digital amnesia could cause people to immediately forget someone else’s phone number after hearing it, because they know that it’s stored on their phone.